e-gineering/gitflow-helper-maven-plugin/README.md

  1. Ensure the developers are following the (git branching) project version rules, and fail the build if they are not.
  2. Enable the maven-deploy-plugin to target a snapshots, test-releases, and releases repository.
  3. _Copy_ (rather than rebuild) the tested artifacts from the test-releases repository to the release repository, without doing a full project rebuild from the master branch.
+ 4. Set arbitrary project properties based upon the type of GIT branch being built.
- 4. Reliably tag deploy builds from the 'master' branch
+ 5. Reliably tag deploy builds from the 'master' branch
- 5. Enable split 'deploy' vs. 'deliver' maven CI job configuration, without rebuilding artifacts for the 'deliver' phase.
+ 6. Enable split 'deploy' vs. 'deliver' maven CI job configuration, without rebuilding artifacts for the 'deliver' phase.

 In addition to supporting these goals for the project, this plugin does it in a manner that tries to be as effortless (yet configurable) as possible.
 If you use non-standard gitflow branch names (emer instead of hotfix), this plugin supports that.
 If you don't want to do version enforcement, this plugin supports that.